ashfaqbilal748/MicroBootstrap/samples/Game-Microservices-Sample/README.md

  ----------------
  For scaling microservice in this project we have 2 option:
  * Using Consul and Fabio: for scaling our microservices we can use of consul and fabio and use of a customize algorithm for load balancing
  * Using Kubernetes: use of kubernetes for scaling but kubernetes limted to round robin aprouch for load balancing

+ For `load testing` we can use different tools but I use this tool [NBomber](https://nbomber.com/). you can use visual studio load test project or other solutions.

 **Thecnologies**
 ----------------